18 Jun 60%

 As soon as I did, it blipped and displayed a message: “Move close to the south tracks and wait for the next freight train.
 I will manipulate traffic lights so it will slow down to a walking speed.
 Mount the first gondola car you see and hop inside.
 I will tell you when to jump off”.
 I had to google what “gondola car” means, as the only things by that name that I recalled were those slender Venecian boats and I could not imagine a train hauling whole cars of those things, it was absurd.
 Apparently it was just an open-top rail car and on the photo it had a small ladder on its side.

-I always loved watching freight trains.
+I always loved watching freight trains go by.
 Now I got to ride one.